steegosaur/minnet/README.md

 `help <command_name>`, where the command name is the internal name of the command, as found in the command list or in `cmdvocab.lua` and `cmdarray.lua`.

-The following is an approximate list, but it is not necessarily completely up to date.
+The following is an approximate list, but is not necessarily completely up to date.

 ```
 ----------------|------------------------|-------------------------------------